SaneFYI/sane-editor/packages/website/docs/docs/converting-blocks.md

   const editor: BlockNoteEditor | null = useBlockNote({
     // Listens for when the editor's contents change.
     onEditorContentChange: (editor: BlockNoteEditor) => {
       // Converts the editor's contents from Block objects to Markdown and
       // saves them.
       const saveBlocksAsMarkdown = async () => {
-        const markdown: string =
+        const markdown: string = await editor.blocksToMarkdown(
-          await editor.blocksToMarkdown(editor.topLevelBlocks);
+          editor.topLevelBlocks
+        );
         setMarkdown(markdown);
       };
       saveBlocksAsMarkdown();
-    }
+    },
   });

   // Renders the editor instance, and its contents as Markdown below. return (
     <div>